Anger comes in many forms. Sometimes you might be quick to lose your temper. Or perhaps you like to hold a grudge.

 The reactions that occur next can change your brain.
 As your cortisol level rises, the membrane around your brain cells begins to allow too much calcium into the cell.
-This overload of calcium can cause your neurons to start firing off signals too rapidly to process.
+This calcium overload can cause your neurons to start firing off signals too rapidly to process.
 Brain cells can also die from calcium overload.

 Large amounts of cortisol can cause a neuronal loss in your prefrontal cortex.
-Not a great area to loose cells from as it is the brain region responsible for making decisions.
+Not a great area to lose cells from as it is the brain region responsible for making decisions.
 Your ability to use good judgement and plan for the future is also controlled by this area.

 Elevated cortisol levels in your hippocampus can reduce your ability to make new neurons.
 Reduced hippocampus activity affects your short term memory.
 Perhaps you’ve experienced forgetting what it is you want to say when you’re in the middle of a heated argument.